UCLALibrary/SLDP_ARK_mint/README.md

-run 'python noid_ark.py' in terminal. you will be prompted for:
+run 'python scriptname' in terminal. you will be prompted for:
-1. the file path to the csv input file
+1. The directory name for the files
-2. the parent ark
+2. EZID login credientials
-3. the name of the output file (needs to end in .csv)
+3. The ARK shoulder

 the parent ark input and new item ark will be appended to the last two columns of the output csv file
 ```